kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 configured).
 With old versions of the container runtimes (that don't support the new field in the CRI API) the default behavior is not changed.

-In GA, the fallback behavior (and the kubelet `--cgroup-driver` flag) is removed and the kubelet requires the CRI runtime to implement the feature (see [Version Skew Strategy](#version-skew-strategy)).
+In GA, the fallback behavior is removed and the kubelet requires the CRI runtime to implement the feature (see
+[Version Skew Strategy](#version-skew-strategy)).

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?